 Do I have to give the devices to the patient?

 CPT Code 99454 requires that the practice supply the monitoring devices.
 VitalTech supplies (sells) FDA cleared, Bluetooth monitoring devices that easily pair to the VitalCare app.
-Your practice can loan devices but do not have to give them away for free.
 We suggest the patient sign a form (we provide one) that they are borrowing the devices.
 If they drop out of the program they must return them in good working order or else they own the device(s).